rarose917/Food-Truck/README.md

-#This application is a Food Truck application that serves coffee running on Tailwind CSS with React.
+# This application is a Food Truck application that serves coffee running on Tailwind CSS with Typescript
+# I found the routing method itself very unusal for anything I've really worked with.
+React Native + Typescript have a really unique way of handling routes and that took a few tries to understand.
+Everything is very reusable so it makes fixing mistakes easier but learning to use like "tabs.screen" instead of router-link or router-view was weird for me.
+The routing method I used was Tabs which is a file based routing system.

 # Welcome to your Expo app 👋